sammonius/qtc/README.md

 # qtc
-A far from complete C interface for Qt.
+A work-in-progress C interface for Qt.

 ## compiling
 To compile qtc, you can just run the install.sh file.